Jam851/VS-Code-Files-3-Months/BASICS OF MYSQL/Basic_Commands.md

    Work-around: LEFT JOIN of two tables UNION RIGHT JOIN of two tables after switching their places in the command, gives a FULL OUTER JOIN in mysql.

+# View
+Command to create one

+# Stored Procedure
+// Store Function & Call later.
+   DELIMITER changes the delimiter of mysql to any other character.
+DELIMITER #
+CREATE PROCEDURE <procedure name>()
+BEGIN
+   select * from <table name> limit 10;
+   END #
+DELIMITER ;

+CALL <procedure name>();

+SHOW PROCEDURE STATUS WHERE db = '<database name>';
+// shows all details of procedures in db.

+CRAZY 1 & 2

+# Triggers
+// like an event

+SHOW TRIGGERS;
+// shows all triggers in DB.

+TRIGGER_1 ->
+USE <database>

+delimitter $
+CREATE TRIGGER <trigger name>
+BEFORE INSERT ON <table name>
+for each row
+   set @log = "adding new product";
+$
+delimiter ;
+// for each row to be inserted in table, set @log in statement.

+SELECT @log
+// shows the value stored in @log

+TRIGGER_2 ->
+USE <database>

+delimitter $
+CREATE TRIGGER <trigger name>
+BEFORE INSERT ON <table name>
+for each row
+   set New.productCost = 1;
+$
+delimitter ;
+// changes the productCost attribute value to 1 in each new row. where 'New' is the new row created.      ( similar to this keyword in JS )

+# Hooks
+// used in place of creating lots of code for triggers.

 PRI - Primary Key
 MUL - Non-Unique value. multiple occurences of that value can be present in that column.

 //What is MUL ?
 Change table name ?